Locked out MLB players reject offer of federal mediation – KION546

 AP Baseball Writer

-NEW YORK (AP) — Locked out players rejected Major League Baseball’s request for a federal mediator to enter stalled labor negotiations, a move that pretty much eliminated any chance for an on-time start to spring training and increased the work stoppage’s threat to opening day.
+NEW YORK (AP) — Locked out players rejected Major League Baseball’s request for a federal mediator to enter stalled labor negotiations.
+There appears little chance of an on-time start to spring training and opening day is increasingly threatened.
 Owners locked out players on Dec.
 2, immediately following the expiration of a five-year collective bargaining agreement.
-There have been just three negotiating sessions on core economics since.
-The lockout entered its 65th day.
+There have been just three negotiating sessions on core economics since plus one digital meeting.
+The lockout has entered its 65th day.
 Spring training workouts are to start Feb.
 16 and opening day is scheduled for March 31.